 Summer green pea and mint soup is also simple to prepare using the similar technique as any puree of vegetable soup, including the use of potato which gives a creamy thickness while at the same time subtly rounds out and softens the balance.

 A staple around my house, and limiting the use of a hot oven, soup simmers on top my stove nearly as much on hot days of summer as in the fall, winter, and spring, its variations only based on seasonal ingredient selections and types of stocks.
-Gauging the barometer of soup success, those inclined to repeat preparation, that is, amounts to how well it goes over with folks covering four generations.
-And since I regularly cook for four generations, a four generation hit soup, is sort of like today’s Summer green pea and mint soup, a one pot wonder.
+Gauging the barometer of soup success is how well it goes over with folks covering four generations in my house.
+A four generation hit soup is sort of like today’s Summer green pea and mint soup, a one pot wonder.

 Lots of afternoons after school or summer camp, the neighborhood friends of my 9 year old grandson, the J-Dude, these representing the youngest generation of my food tasters regularly stream through the kitchen shortly inquiring on what’s cooking before deciding if this should be their choice for taste testing once finished, or, suiting the day’s preference for the afternoon snack.
 Since the volumes of preparation needed tend to increase when it comes to growing boys, it sure is a nice break for me to have appliances that make the preparation a bit easier.